grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 [promql_experimental_functions_enabled: <boolean> | default = false]

 mimir_query_engine:
-  # (experimental) Enable support for aggregation operations in Mimir's query
+  # (experimental) Enable support for aggregation operations in the Mimir query
   # engine.
-Only applies if the Mimir query engine is in use.
+Only applies if the MQE is in use.
   # CLI flag: -querier.mimir-query-engine.enable-aggregation-operations
   [enable_aggregation_operations: <boolean> | default = true]

   # (experimental) Enable support for binary comparison operations between two
-  # vectors in Mimir's query engine.
-Only applies if the Mimir query engine is
+  # vectors in the Mimir query engine.
+Only applies if the MQE is in use.
-  # in use.
   # CLI flag: -querier.mimir-query-engine.enable-vector-vector-binary-comparison-operations
   [enable_vector_vector_binary_comparison_operations: <boolean> | default = true]

   # (experimental) Enable support for binary comparison operations between a
-  # vector and a scalar in Mimir's query engine.
-Only applies if the Mimir query
+  # vector and a scalar in the Mimir query engine.
+Only applies if the MQE is in
-  # engine is in use.
+  # use.
   # CLI flag: -querier.mimir-query-engine.enable-vector-scalar-binary-comparison-operations
   [enable_vector_scalar_binary_comparison_operations: <boolean> | default = true]

   # (experimental) Enable support for binary comparison operations between two
-  # scalars in Mimir's query engine.
-Only applies if the Mimir query engine is
+  # scalars in the Mimir query engine.
+Only applies if the MQE is in use.
-  # in use.
   # CLI flag: -querier.mimir-query-engine.enable-scalar-scalar-binary-comparison-operations
   [enable_scalar_scalar_binary_comparison_operations: <boolean> | default = true]

-  # (experimental) Enable support for binary logical operations in Mimir's query
+  # (experimental) Enable support for binary logical operations in the Mimir
-  # engine.
-Only applies if the Mimir query engine is in use.
+  # query engine.
+Only applies if the MQE is in use.
   # CLI flag: -querier.mimir-query-engine.enable-binary-logical-operations
   [enable_binary_logical_operations: <boolean> | default = true]

-  # (experimental) Enable support for scalars in Mimir's query engine.
+  # (experimental) Enable support for scalars in the Mimir query engine.
 Only
-  # applies if the Mimir query engine is in use.
+  # applies if the MQE is in use.
   # CLI flag: -querier.mimir-query-engine.enable-scalars
   [enable_scalars: <boolean> | default = true]

-  # (experimental) Enable support for subqueries in Mimir's query engine.
+  # (experimental) Enable support for subqueries in the Mimir query engine.
 Only
-  # applies if the Mimir query engine is in use.
+  # applies if the MQE is in use.
   # CLI flag: -querier.mimir-query-engine.enable-subqueries
   [enable_subqueries: <boolean> | default = true]

-  # (experimental) Enable support for classic histogram functions in Mimir's
+  # (experimental) Enable support for classic histogram functions in the Mimir
   # query engine.
-Only applies if the histogram function is supported by MQE.
+Only applies if MQE supports the histogram function, and only
-  # Only applies if the Mimir query engine is in use.
+  # applies if the MQE is in use.
   # CLI flag: -querier.mimir-query-engine.enable-classic-histograms
   [enable_classic_histograms: <boolean> | default = true]
 ```